Year Six

 Communication, Language and Literacy

-This half-term, we will be diving into the fascinating world of classification and evolution.
+This half-term, we will continue working on the fascinating world of classification and evolution.
 Pupils will be exploring the revolutionary theory that changed the world forever.
 Evolution.
 They will research important discoveries and learn about significant individuals using a wide range of resources.

 Through a cross-curricular approach, pupils will investigate how the discoveries in these two areas have shaped our understanding today of animal survival.
 We will be using these two books as the basis for our CLL work.
-For their create pieces, pupils will be writing an informal letter to Charles Darwin and also towards the end of the half-term, a short story on how a species has evolved over time.
-They will be sharing these stories with Y5 pupils.
+For their create pieces, pupils will be writing a diary entry by pretending to be Charles Darwin and a discussion text on Darwin.
+We will then finish our term with a big debate using many of our oracy skills.

 Maths